stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

 ### Custom User Files

-If the custom user file includes are set, the service will load and execute them after setting up ip tables and ipsets, processing policies and before restarting ```dnsmasq```.
+If the custom user file includes are set, the service will load and execute them after setting up ip tables and ipsets and processing policies.
 This allows, for example, to add large numbers of domains/IP addresses to ipsets without manually adding all of them to the config file.

 Two example custom user-files are provided: ```/etc/vpn-policy-routing.aws.user``` and ```/etc/vpn-policy-routing.netflix.user```.
 They are provided to pull the AWS and Netflix IP addresses into the ```wan``` ipset respectively.